-Some keyboard shortcuts, that are used in the default shortcut schemes: may be already mapped to Visual Studio commands.
+Some keyboard shortcuts are used in the default shortcut schemes, especially in the ReSharper 2.x/IntelliJ IDEA scheme, may be already mapped to other Visual Studio commands.
 In these cases, ReSharper does not silently replace existing Visual Studio keyboard shortcuts.
 As soon as you use a conflicting shortcut, i.e. that is used by both the Visual Studio and ReSharper, you are prompted to resolve this conflict using the ReSharper Shortcut Conflict dialog box:

 Select one of three available options:

 - Use ReSharper command: binds the conflicting shortcut to the ReSharper command.